 Although many mulligatawny recipes call for chicken broth, this gift-mix version can be readied with vegetable bouillon granules and will make a savory meal for vegetarians.
 Recipients need add only a can of tomatoes and a few chopped fresh or frozen vegetables to complete the dish if no meat is on hand or desired.

 Layer the soup mix ingredients in a jar or canister made of clear glass, acrylic or plastic, with a capacity of 1 pint.
-Remember to provide recipe directions along with the mix.
+Remember to provide recipe directions along with the mix, or use our printable version (PDF).

 Make Ahead: The soup mix can be stored at room temperature for up to 1 month (and up to 2 months if refrigerated).
 The soup usually thickens upon refrigeration; thin it with water before reheating.
 Cover and refrigerate the cooked soup for 3 to 4 days.
 The cooked soup can be frozen in an airtight container for up to 2 months.